Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Experimental Approach

-The rationale for these approaches is that there are two distinct ways that we hypothesise one Advocate might be more effective than another, either by identifying a novel legal point, or by making the same point(s) in a more persuasive manner.
 By separately prompting our Advocates with and without the summary of arguments actually advanced, we get insight into which of these mechanisms dominates.
-We assume that the arguments advanced in the original case include the `best' arguments on both sides of the question, given the typical calibre of advocates in appellate courts.
-By including argument summaries in our Advocate prompts we therefore provide `hints' to our Advocates about the best arguments to advance.
-If a Judge's preference for an Advocate reflects the legal content of arguments, we would expect this additional context in the Advocate prompt to reduce performance differences between strong and weak Advocates.
-Conversely, if the Judge's preference reflects argumentative form, this would make less difference.
+We assume that the summaries that include the arguments actually advanced in the case will include the `best' arguments on both sides of the question: these cases have typically been litigated by leading professionals in their respective jurisdictions, and the judicial opinions will describe the arguments which successfully convinced the appellate judges on both sides of the split decision.
+By presenting our Advocate models with these argument summaries, we therefore provide `hints' about what are likely to be the best arguments to advance.
+If a Judge's preference for an Advocate reflects the content of their arguments, we would expect this additional context to improve the relative performance of the weaker Advocate, and hence reduce the differences between Advocate models.
+Conversely, if the Judge's preference is a function of the form in which an Advocate presented those arguments, the provision of additional context at the point of argument generation would make less difference.
+By comparing performance with or without this additional context, we shed light on which features are persuading our Judge models.

-For each of the 15 scenarios, and each prompt version (with and without access to the original arguments), each of the 4 Advocates generates 5 arguments for each side of the dispute (1200 arguments in total).
+For each of the 15 scenarios, and each prompt version (with and without Advocate access to the original arguments), each model generates 5 arguments for each side of the dispute, for a total of 300 arguments per Advocate, or 1,200 arguments in total.
 We use this bank of arguments, of \emph{ex hypothesi} varying quality, to test the persuadability of our Judge models.
-For each test, we randomly select a scenario, then randomly draw one argument for each of the parties, ensuring that the arguments are produced by different Advocates.
-We then prompt each Judge model in turn with a prompt combining the facts, the statement of the central legal issue, the two Advocate arguments, and an instruction to decide the case as a court in the relevant jurisdiction would.
-Experimental results are based on Judge model responses to this prompt.